Provisional Government of the French Republic: Actions

-Although the GPRF was active only from 1944 to 1946, it had a lasting influence, in particular regarding the enacting of labour laws which were put forward by the National Council of the Resistance, the umbrella organisation which united all resistance movements, in particular the communist Front National.
+Although the GPRF was active only from 1944 to 1946, it had a lasting influence, in particular regarding the enacting of labour laws which were put forward by the National Council of the Resistance, the umbrella organisation which united all resistance movements, in particular the Communist Front National.
 The Front National was the political front of the Francs-Tireurs et Partisans (FTP) resistance movement.
-In addition to de Gaulle's edicts granting, for the first time in France, right of vote to women in 1944, the GPRF passed various labour laws, including the 11 October 1946 act establishing occupational medicine.
+In addition to de Gaulle's edicts in 1944 granting, for the first time in France, right of vote to women, the GPRF passed various labour laws, including the 11 October 1946 act establishing occupational medicine.
 It also appointed commissioners to fulfill its aims.

 Vichy loyalists were put on trial by the GPRF in legal purges (épuration légale), and a number were executed for treason, among them Pierre Laval, Vichy's prime minister in 1942–44.
-The Marshal Philippe Pétain, "Chief of the French State" and Verdun hero, was also condemned to death but his sentence was commuted to life.
+Marshal Philippe Pétain, "Chief of the French State" and Verdun hero, was also condemned to death but his sentence was commuted to life imprisonment.
 Thousands of collaborators were summarily executed by local Resistance forces in so-called "savage purges" (épuration sauvage).

-Collaborationist paramilitary and political organizations, such as the Milice and the Legionary Order Service, were also disbanded.
+Collaborationist paramilitary and political organizations, such as the Milice and the Service d'ordre légionnaire ("Legionary Order Service"), were also disbanded.

 The provisional government also took steps to replace local governments, including governments that had been suppressed by the Vichy regime, through new elections or by extending the terms of those who had been elected no later than 1939.